 - Video auditions are reviewed by the Story Crossroads Board.

-- Invited youth are required to attend a 1-hour microphone etiquette workshop on May 9, 2020 at 9:30am.
+- Invited youth are required to attend a 1-hour microphone etiquette workshop.